-The general strategy and route of the inspection included a driving inspection of the monofill along the perimeter of the top deck and along the lower perimeter road, followed by a general walkover of Cells 1 through 3 and the AMU Basin.
+The general strategy and route of the inspection included a walking inspection of the monofill along the perimeter of the top deck and driving/walking along the lower perimeter road, followed by a general walkover of targeted areas of Cells 1 through 3 and the AMU Basin.
 The walk started at the south side of the top deck in the area where a temporary geomembrane had been constructed.
 The walk then proceeded to the west side of the AMU Basin and progressed east around the basin, traversing up and down the north slope of the landfill.
 The walk then progressed to the west and south around the perimeter slopes inspecting the perimeter ditch and the top of slope crest and top deck of the landfill.
-The entire slope around to the south side of the landfill was traversed and inspected.
-The run-on conveyances that are situated south of the landfill and convey stormwater around the landfill to the east and north were also walked.
-The top deck of the landfill was primarily inspected by driving around the top deck and making frequent stops to walk the areas, with significant attention to the edges of the top deck near the crest of the 4:1 slopes.
+The run-on conveyances that are situated south of the landfill and convey stormwater around the landfill to the east and north were also observed.
+The top deck of the landfill was primarily inspected by walking around the top deck, with significant attention to the edges of the top deck near the crest of the 4:1 slopes.